A commission within Tunisia’s government proposed substantial social reform in their final report last week.

 Public reactions vary

 Bochra Belhaj Hmida, a Tunisian lawyer and politician, praised the reforms as championing the “well-being of every individual.”
-She went on to state freedom’s importance as comparable to that of bread.
+She went on to state freedom’s importance as compared to that of bread.

 Not all reactions are positive, however; one religious leader criticized the movement as “intellectual terrorism.”
 Sabri Abdelghani, a prominent imam, warned the reforms would “eradicate Tunisian identity, by leaving the people without religion.”